DLawrence77/reading-notes/markdown.md

      - Lots of popular websites and applications use Markdown.

-  4. What symbol will create a heading in Markdown?
+  3. What symbol will create a heading in Markdown?

      - The # symbol will create a heading in Markdown.

       * How many do you need to create the largest setting?

          - You need 1 # symbols to create the largest setting.

+     4. When making text bold or italicized for emphasis, it is best practice to use what symbol?

+         -

       * How many do you need to create the smallest setting?